OrchardCMS/OrchardCore/src/docs/topics/docker/README.md

 ## Docker compose

-Docker Compose will allow you to deploy everything by doing simply `docker-compose up` command in the root folder of our repository.
+Docker Compose will allow you to deploy everything by doing simply `docker-compose up` command in the root folder of Orchard Core source code.
 Of course it requires that you have a docker-compose.yml file standing in that folder first.

 docker-compose.yml file example :